Snaps: A Comprehensive Guide

 There are five types of material commonly used to produce snaps.
 Each material has its own unique properties and advantages.

 - Die cast zinc.
 Zinc casting alloys tend to be stronger than reinforced, molded polymers.
-Zinc has self-lubricating abilities, and its stability makes it highly compatible with mechanical parts that move, such as gears.
+Zinc has self-lubricating abilities, and its stability makes it highly compatible for mechanical parts that move, such as gears.
 Zinc is also non-toxic and reusable.

 - Brass.
 Manufacturers often use brass for highly decorative applications that don’t involve a lot of moving parts or constant friction.
 Furthermore, brass is highly non-flammable, making it perfect for products that will be used around flammable or explosive gases.